pieter-degroote/UltimateKEYS-testing/README.md

 These scripts should have the exact same functionality as the main editions, but are intended as overlays for "United States-International" (all regular AHK scripts are overlays for standard US QWERTY instead).

-## CE (Compact Edition) for French and English :

-See the folder **`compact-edition`** for a simplified test version which allows faster access to letters with a circumflex accent (â, ê, î, ô, û), but at the cost of removing some dead keys (this can be useful for French and accented English).

 ## Concept with 'chained dead keys' :

 See the folder **`concept-chained-dead-keys`** for experiments featuring `If Else` and `Switch Case` structures.